13 min to read

 Example 1: Secure Access to AWS ElastiCache

-You need to access an AWS ElastiCache Redis instance that's only accessible from within a VPC, but you're working from an external location.
+You need to access an AWS ElastiCache Redis instance only accessible from within a VPC.

 # Create the tunnel